Extended list for ObjectScript with support for declarative and functional programming

 Or just pass all items to your coolServiceMethod which expects a listItem as parameter:

-Just import the classes to your namespace in your favourite way.
+Just import the classes to your caché/iris in your favourite way.
+It will be located in %SYS package %ZLib so that you can use it from any namespace.

 Of course you can use the method and property wrapper classes of this project not only with the XList but in any case you could think of in which passing a method or a property-getter to another method would be helpful.